LincolnCox29/Csharp_game_of_life/README.md

 ## Credits

-This implementation was created by [Lincoln Cox](https://github.com/LincolnCox29).
+This implementation was created by [LincolnCox29](https://github.com/LincolnCox29).

 ---